PhilChodrow/UCLA-website/feedback.md

 ## Learning Communities

 *When I first learned that we had to work in small groups twice a week I was a little upset...I was prepared for the worst.
-But I have to say the discussions were some of my favorite parts of the week...I could have asked for a better group.
+But I have to say the discussions were some of my favorite parts of the week...I couldn't have asked for a better group.
 I am so grateful for these friendships I have made.* <br> - PIC16A, Winter '21

 *The best thing about PIC 16A with regards to the class is my group!
 Discussion sections are one of the highlights of my week!
 We also have scheduled a time every week where we work together on the homework.
 It's so refreshing to have contact with new people in these crazy circumstances.* <br> - PIC16A, Fall '20